search near me

 Overview of Madison, WI Real Estate

 The real estate market in Madison enjoys relative stability and strong demand driven by its popularity among new and current residents, together contributing to a population of almost 270,000 people.
 This number rises steadily each year, and is expected to reach 280,000 by 2028.
 The Badger State’s capital offers a diverse range of housing options including single-family homes, condominiums, and apartments, all in styles spanning from luxurious new constructions to stately historical homes.
 Average home prices in Madison are often higher than the national average, but this varies depending on the neighborhood.
-The Madison, WI median property value was $277,800 in 2021, representing a substantial 5.87% increase over 2020.
+The median property value in Madison was $277,800 in 2021, representing a substantial 5.87% increase over 2020.
 Today, the median sold home value in Madison has exploded to over $400,000 thanks to the post-pandemic real estate market’s meteoric rise in housing costs.

 Ready to buy or sell a home in Madison, WI?